timbeiko/solidity-marketplace/README.md

 An admin adds an address to the list of approved store owners, so if the owner of that address logs into the app, they have access to the store owner functions.

 ### Try It Out
 The flow here is a bit different than in the story.
-To do this, first you will need to visit the homepage (`http://localhost:3000/`) with a **non** `admin` account, and click the `Request to be a store owner` button.
+To do this, first you will need to visit the homepage (`http://localhost:3000/`) with a **non** `admin` account, and click the `Request to be a store owner` button in the top-left of the page.

 Once your transaction has confirmed, switch back to an `admin` account and visit the homepage.
 Under the `Requested Store Owners` header, you should see the address of the account that has sent in the request.
 To make the address a `storeowner`, click the `Approve` button and submit the transaction.